TimoBolkart/TF_FLAME/README.md

 <img src="data/landmarks_51_annotated.png" width="50%">
 </p>

 The provided demos fit FLAME to 3D landmarks or to a scan, using 3D landmarks for initialization and during fitting.
 Both demos use the shown 51 landmarks.
 Providing the landmarks in the exact order is essential.
+The landmarks can for instance be obtained with [MeshLab](https://www.meshlab.net/) using the PickPoints module.
+PickPoints outputs a .pp file containing the selected points.
+The .pp file can be loaded with the provided 'load_picked_points(fname)' function in utils/landmarks.py.

 ### Citing